ThejaswiniLamani/Blinkit-Dashboard/README.md

 I’m thrilled to share a recent project where I utilized Power BI to create an interactive sales dashboard for Blinkit.
 Here’s a detailed look using the STAR method:

 Situation:
-I embarked on a project to create a comprehensive sales dashboard using a dataset from a YouTube tutorial by Data Project.
+I embarked on a project to create a comprehensive sales dashboard.
 The goal was to gain hands-on experience with Power BI and improve my data visualization skills.

 Task:
 My task was to design an intuitive and informative dashboard that would provide valuable insights into Blinkit’s sales data, including total sales, average sales, average ratings, number of items, and various breakdowns by item type, outlet size, and location.